 - Partner with someone else and motivate each other.
 Keep each other on track.

 - Remember that learning to manage yourself is a lifelong skill.
 It doesn’t always come easily.
 Be patient with yourself.
 If something doesn’t work, try something else.

-It will take time, once your student arrives at school, for him to design a system that works for him.
-He will probably struggle with the school/work/social balance for a while.
-But if he has given some thought to planning, organizing, and staying the course, he’ll be in a better position to continue to develop a system to manage both his time and himself.
+It will take time, once your student arrives at school, for them to design a system that works.
+Your student will probably struggle with the school/work/social balance for a while.
+But if they have given some thought to planning, organizing, and staying the course, they’ll be in a better position to continue to develop a system to manage their time and their ability to focus..

 Managing Time, Managing Self: College Freshman Challenge – Part 1

 How Doing One Thing Can Help Your College Student